commonsguy/cwac-security/README.markdown

 a private certificate authority, one for which a demo app might make sense, and one where the maintainer of the server will not mind, please file an [issue](https://github.com/commonsguy/cwac-security/issues).

+There is an instrumentation test suite in the `androidTest` sourceset of the main `security` module.
+It contains a `ZipUtilsTest` class that tests the `ZipUtils` code.

 License
 -------